bit3archive/contao-apccache/README.md

 APC driven cache for Contao
 ===========================

-Used similar to the `Cache` and `FileCache` classes from Contao, but using APC.
+Caching class similar to the `Cache` and `FileCache` classes from Contao, but using APC as storage.

 ```php
 $objCache = ApcCache::getInstance('mycache');